quasarframework/quasar-framework.org/source/guide/app-plugins.md

 }
 ```

-You can now add content to that file depending on what the intended use of your plugin is.
+You can now add content to that file depending on the intended use of your plugin.

 > Do not forget that your default export needs to be a function.
 > However, you can have as many named exports as you want, should the plugin expose something for later usage.
 In this case, you can import any of these named exports anywhere in your app.